SJPN Fare Evasion: 21-Day Guide to Out-of-Court Settlements

 Not yet — but it is the gateway to one.
 If you plead guilty via the online portal or are found guilty in your absence, the outcome is a formal criminal conviction.
 Where the charge is Section 5(3) of the Regulation of Railways Act 1889, that conviction is recordable on the Police National Computer as a dishonesty offence.
 It will appear on Basic, Standard, and Enhanced DBS checks.
 For regulated professionals, it triggers mandatory disclosure obligations to their regulatory body.

-For a detailed breakdown of how convictions appear on different DBS levels, see our Criminal Record and DBS guide.
+For a detailed breakdown of how convictions appear on different DBS levels, see our DBS and Criminal Record guide.

 From the date the SJPN is issued, you have 21 days to respond.
 If you ignore the notice, the magistrate will proceed to a finding of guilt in your absence — typically resulting in a higher fine and an immediate, irreversible entry on your criminal record.
 Hoping it will go away is among the most costly mistakes defendants make.